oriuminc/jenkins-inception/README.md

   - LogMeIn Hamachi is known to cause issues with making `pear.php.net` unreachable, and so the environment won't build.
   - Generally, both ruby and its gems should be compiled using the same version of Xcode.
-If you get odd errors, remove ruby and recompile.
+If you get odd errors, remove ruby and its gems and recompile.

 To Do
 -----